 What happens if I freeze vinegar?

 Vinegar can be preserved without being frozen.
 Self-preserving vinegar can be stored in your cupboard for years with little or no obvious impact.
-However, you can freeze the vinegar, whatever type it may be, though with corresponding varying reactions.
+However, you can freeze the vinegar, whatever type, with corresponding varying reactions.
 Vinegar freezes at a temperature of 28 degrees Fahrenheit or such.
-In fact, freezing could occur if you leave it outside or even in an unheated garage.
+Freezing could occur if you leave it outside or in an unheated garage.

 Just be aware that freezing vinegar may have additional consequences and that how you use it afterward may be affected.
 Here are some of them: